EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 ### I want genuine Stadium models

-On Gen 1, use **Stadium2 Importer 0.12.1**.
-BC can direct Stadium 64 / DW3 / Hero, Pokémon Intro, Attack, Faint and Secondary View over the provider presentation.
+Use **Stadium 2 Importer 0.14.2** for the latest validated direct Gen 1 or Gen 2 Stadium presentation.
+BC directs the enabled Stadium 64 / DW3 / Hero, Pokémon Intro, Attack, Faint and Secondary View phases while Importer owns the models, animation and selected environment. **Kenney/custom environments, native test fields and gym test arenas** are validated on both generations; Phenac also runs on the validated provider-selected stages.
+Direct 0.14.0 retains its earlier validation.

-For Gen 2, use the specific validated host composition and settings in the table above; do not infer a live voxel override from the presence of Importer alone.
+For the older Battle Art Gen2 hosted composition, keep the separately validated **Stadium 2 Importer 0.12.1** setup described in the compatibility table; v1.4.0 does not silently certify that mixed stack on 0.14.0 or 0.14.2.

 ### I want Stadium models in the actual voxel world